tomchoondal/tomchoondal.github.io/_posts/2017-07-08-iheartradio-uwp.markdown

 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 tag: [Travel, Malaysia, Blogging]
 ---
-iHeartRadio is an Internet radio platform owned by iHeartMedia, Inc. Universal windows application including windows 10, windows 10 mobile and Xbox One application using single code base.
-My responsibility is to handle complicated UX and UI design from client.
-Used microsoft’s connected animation API in this application.
+Official iHeart Radio app for windows platform. iHeartRadio is an Internet radio platform owned by iHeartMedia, Inc. This universal windows application supports windows 10, windows 10 mobile and Xbox One platforms using single code base.
+As the UX lead my responsibility was to handle complicated UX and UI design from client.
+Developed on top of the latest UWP stack with all rich UWP features like connected animations built in.

 > Windows UWP. <cite>- Xaml, C#, MVVM, Visual Studio 15</cite>